 Pervasive Fear

 A constant sense of danger or a general feeling of unease, even in non-threatening situations.
-This could lead to hypervigilance, always being on guard, and being easily startled or jumpy.
+This could lead to hypervigilance, being on guard, and being easily startled or jumpy.
 Pervasive fear can contribute to the development of panic attacks in some individuals.

 Nightmares